rafusmall.gif (11067 bytes)

 (See Pictures Below)

-"George Eberwine, tail gunner and Norman Landberg his pilot at memorial."
+George Eberwine, tail gunner and Norman Landberg his pilot at memorial

-Our group at the old Cheddingtonairbase.
+Our group at the old Cheddington

-"(L-R) Chas, Norman, George, and me at Ivinghoe Meeting Hall party. ."
+(L-R) Chas, Norman, George, and me at Ivinghoe Meeting Hall party

-George and Norman leave flowers on buddies graves at Madingley.
+George and Norman leave flowers on buddies graves at Madingley

 Official Crew Photo of Lt.
-Landberg Crew - Walter Lamson is standing second from right and Leonard Smith is kneeling at right end.
+Landberg Crew - Walter Lamson is standing second from right and Leonard Smith is kneeling at right end

 April 2009